John Bennet (preacher): Life

-Apart from his preaching activities, Bennet will be remembered for his marriage to the widow Grace Murray on 3 October 1749, a woman who at the time of Bennet's proposal was already apparently engaged to be married to no less a person than John Wesley himself.
+Apart from his preaching activities, Bennet will be remembered for his marriage to the widow, Grace Murray on 3 October 1749, a woman who at the time of Bennet's proposal was already apparently engaged to no less a person than John Wesley himself.
 This affaire de coeur, and Bennet's Calvinistic views which stood in sharp contrast with Wesley's Arminianism, led to Bennet's departure from Methodism.
 In 1752 Bennet, after a fierce debate with Wesley, seceded from the Methodist Church in Bolton, Lancashire, taking a large segment of the Methodist society with him.
 He served as minister at Bolton for the following two years.
 In 1754 Bennet, now ordained as a congregationalist Minister, pastored a Church in the village of Warburton, Cheshire.
 On 24 May 1759, Bennet, fatigued with much preaching and constant sickness, finally died at the age of forty-five.

 Traditionally Methodist historians loyal to Wesley have dismissed Bennet as "an incorrigible Dissenter", or as "a treacherous, unfriendly man".
 A more accurate appraisal of Bennet is given by Nehemiah Curnock, when he stated that Bennet was "one of the most successful of the north-country evangelists".
 As James Everett remarked: "few men were more useful in the early stages of Methodism than he".
 The first, and only comprehensive biography of Bennet was written by Dr S. R. Valentine and published in 1997.